 Crying flushes out toxins from your body

 Science actually tells us that crying can help our body flush out harmful toxins.
-Dr. William H. Frey II at the St. Paul-Ramsey Medical Center discovered that stress-related tears help your body to get rid of toxic chemicals that raise cortisol or what is generally called as the “stress hormone.”
+Dr. William H. Frey II at the St. Paul-Ramsey Medical Center discovered that stress-related tears help your body to get rid of toxic chemicals that raise cortisol or what is generally called the ?stress hormone.?
 This explains why we feel better after crying.

 Crying can help you with stress

 More men go mad than women, for the simple reason that man goes on controlling.
 A moment comes that the repression becomes too much and there is a breakdown.
 The woman does not control; when she feels like crying, she cries.

 She is more natural than a man.
 That has given her a few more experiences that man has missed.
 The woman is healthier; she lives longer, five years more than the man.
 She is more calm and quiet.

 Our emotions work like ropes.
 When we let our emotions to take over us, it is the same as allowing ourselves to be tied up with ropes.
 We are incapacitated.
 We cannot move and we feel helpless.